 None of the above reasons are bad.
 These are common feelings among family members and simply need to be addressed.
 Remember, you each have control over the temperature of your relationship.
 By being fully invested in learning DBT you are a part of the process of controlling the temperature and quality of the relationship rather than leaving it to chance.
 Reach out to your therapist and be honest with them if you are struggling in an area that might impair your ability to fully engage in family DBT skills.
 Don’t allow fear of judgment to get in the way of this communication.
 Your therapist works for you!
 Their goal is to help you achieve peace and your family’s ‘happily ever after’.

-By: Clay Spencer, AMFT, therapist at Sunrise Residential Treatment Center
+By: Clay Spencer, AMFT, a therapist at Sunrise Residential Treatment Center